 - Investment Fraud

 - Government Fraud

 Theft Penalties in Miami, Florida

 A theft crime may be charged as a misdemeanor or a felony, depending upon the particular case.
 Imprisonment terms for a Florida theft crime may range from up to 12 months in county jail all the way to up to 30 years in state prison.
 The value of the property involved as well as the defendant's prior record are two factors which will greatly influence the seriousness of charges and penalties that a defendant may face.
 Do not delay in consulting a Florida theft defense attorney or lawyer at our firm.
 You may be able to qualify for a diversion program which may ultimately mean that you can avoid a criminal conviction and therefore a criminal record.

 Contact a Miami theft crime lawyer today!

 Contacting an attorney at our firm is a wise choice in order to find out exactly what you are up against in regards to your theft crime charges.
 Theft crimes carry a negative stigma, and a conviction can bring about a permanent disadvantage for those who are looking to obtain certain types of employment, professional licenses and even acceptance into college.
-Here at Hager & Schwartz, we understand the importance of fighting theft charges and the impact that an arrest and conviction can have on your future.
+Here at Hager & Schwartz, P.A. we understand the importance of fighting theft charges and the impact that an arrest and conviction can have on your future.
 We offer a free consultation to discuss your case and how you can effectively fight your charges.
 Our firm represents clients throughout all of Miami-Dade County and Broward County, Florida, so call today.